AceCentre/pasco/docs/getting-started/introduction.md

-# 🗣 ️Welcome to the pasco
+# 🗣 ️Welcome to pasco

 > These Docs will help get you up-and-running quickly, guide you through advanced features, and explain the concepts that make pasco so unique.